If you came here expecting an answer to a question that you did not find, please let us know.

-Using a combination of your favorite text editor, the slack
+Using a combination of your favorite text editor, the Slack CLI, and the included Deno Slack SDK, you'll develop using TypeScript with a Deno runtime environment.

-The new Slack platform is closely tied to specific language runtimes and SDKs.
+The automation platform is closely tied to specific language runtimes and SDKs.
 As you install and utilize your developer tools, you should expect requests from your network to the following non-exhaustive list of hosts:

 api.slack.com